PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 The former strict xfail is a passing multi-input atomicity contract; successful rewrite order, statistics, and serialized artifacts are unchanged.

+The Conv/Mul affine orchestration extraction used Tier 2 `iat_llie_180x320.onnx` as its positive artifact control.
+Its three ordered results remain `12,0,0`: all twelve first-pass folds are indexed Mul-only folds and the raw fallback has no residual rewrite.
+Pre/post conversion-only runs completed in 0.808 and 0.791 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema artifacts.
+The preceding accuracy checkpoint remains `max_abs=4.470348358154297e-07`; duplicate inference was not run because the executed TFLite artifact is identical.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a